Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 └────────────────────────────────────────┘
 ```

-> Hey, pssst, yes, you, this just reminds me of an old article I made regarding BrainFuck (the reading process is the same as a single dimension array cursor), it's in 3 parts, you can check [here](https://sanixdk.xyz/blogs/how-to-make-a-password-generator-using-brainfuck-part-1-3).
+> Hey, pssst, yes, you, this reminds me of an old article I wrote about BrainFuck (the reading process is the same as a single dimension array cursor), it's in 3 parts, you can check [here](https://sanixdk.xyz/blogs/how-to-make-a-password-generator-using-brainfuck-part-1-3).

 #### WHY THIS WAS SO INCREDIBLY SLOW?

-This approach, while logically sound, is a performance disaster on a modern superscalar CPU.
+This approach is a performance disaster on modern CPUs.
 It's a textbook example of how *not* to write high-performance code.

-- **Branch Misprediction Catastrophe** ([Wikipedia](https://en.wikipedia.org/wiki/Branch_predictor)): Modern CPUs are masters of speculation.
-To keep their deep instruction pipelines full, they guess which path a program will take at a branch (like an `if` statement or a `switch` case).
-When they guess wrong, which is frequent in unpredictable data like a CSV file, the entire pipeline must be flushed and refilled.
-This penalty can cost anywhere from 10 to 20 clock cycles per misprediction.
+- **Branch Misprediction Catastrophe** ([Wikipedia](https://en.wikipedia.org/wiki/Branch_predictor)): Modern CPUs guess which path a program will take at branches.
+When they guess wrong (which happens constantly with unpredictable CSV data), the entire pipeline must be flushed.
+This costs 10-20 clock cycles per misprediction.

-- **The Agony of Cache Misses** ([Wikipedia](https://en.wikipedia.org/wiki/CPU_cache#Cache_miss)): The CPU has tiny, lightning-fast memory caches (L1, L2, L3) right on the chip.
-Accessing data from the L1 cache might take a few cycles.
-Accessing it from main system RAM, however, can be 100 times slower.
+- **The Agony of Cache Misses** ([Wikipedia](https://en.wikipedia.org/wiki/CPU_cache#Cache_miss)): The CPU has tiny, lightning-fast memory caches (L1, L2, L3) on-chip.
+Accessing L1 cache takes a few cycles.
+Accessing main RAM?
+100 times slower.

-- **The Crime of Single-Byte Processing**: The most fundamental sin was its scalar nature.
-In an era of 512-bit registers, processing data one byte at a time is the computational equivalent of buying a 10-lane superhighway and only ever using the bicycle path.
-We were leaving over 98% of the CPU's potential processing power on the table.
+- **The Crime of Single-Byte Processing**: The biggest sin was its scalar nature.
+In an era of 512-bit registers, processing one byte at a time is like buying a 10-lane superhighway and only using the bike lane.
+We were leaving 98% of the CPU's processing power unused.

 ---

 ### THE SIMD REVOLUTION: HOW IT ACTUALLY WORKS

-The challenge forced me to abandon the comfortable world of scalar code and dive head-first into the esoteric realm of vectorized processing using AVX-512 intrinsics.
-But let me show you exactly how SIMD transforms the parsing process.
+The challenge forced me to abandon comfortable scalar code and dive into the world of vectorized processing using AVX-512 intrinsics.
+Let me show you exactly how SIMD transforms parsing.

 #### THE FUNDAMENTAL CONCEPT: DATA-LEVEL PARALLELISM

-SIMD (Single Instruction, Multiple Data) is like having 64 workers all performing the exact same task simultaneously, rather than one worker doing 64 tasks sequentially.
-As brilliantly explained by [Aarol in their Zig SIMD substring search article](https://aarol.dev/posts/zig-simd-substr/), the key insight is that modern CPUs can perform the same operation on multiple data elements in parallel using vector registers.
+SIMD is like having 64 workers all doing the exact same task simultaneously, rather than one worker doing 64 tasks sequentially.
+As explained by [Aarol in their Zig SIMD substring search article](https://aarol.dev/posts/zig-simd-substr/), the key insight is that CPUs can perform the same operation on multiple data elements in parallel using vector registers.

 ```ascii
 Scalar vs SIMD Execution Model: